gniquyij/huz/README.md

 ### 3. Init

 2 init ways: venv and Docker.
-You could either of them to move on.
+You could move on with either of them.

 #### venv
 Dependencies: Python 3.7.1+